edipermadi/music-db/README.md

 - Ian Ring's numbering system for pitches, chords and scales
 - Scale and key illustration as pitch class bracelet diagram
 - Scale and key illustration as circle of fifth bracelet diagram
+- Scale, key and chord and illustration using keyboard

 ## Running test